 Graduate students in the nursing education option will be required to take NSG 611 that focuses on the proficiency of the educator in the clinical setting, and NSG 612 that prepares the graduate for teaching in the classroom setting.
 Each graduate student will be mentored by a masters degree prepared nurse supervisor in the classroom and clinical area, with guidelines and outcomes specified regarding knowledge, clinical skills, delivery of content, professional behavior and abilities.
-Graduate students in the nursing manager/administrator option will be required to take NSG 605 and NSG 620 that provide concentrated practice experiences.
+Graduate students in the nursing manager/administrator option will be required to successfully complete NSG 605 and NSG 620 that provide concentrated practice experiences in the management setting.
+Graduate students in the Palliative Care option will be required to successfully complete NSG 632 and NSG 634 Dual MSN/MBA students must successfully complete NSG 605, NSG 619, and NSG 620 in the areas of administration and finance.
 Students who do not meet the performance indicators of any practicum course will be required to repeat the course in which the problem occurred.